 Railroad Throat Cancer

-Railroad workers are at an elevated risk of throat cancer.
+Railroad workers face an elevated risk of throat cancer.
 Why is that?
-Because, historically, railroad workers have been exposed to asbestos, secondhand tobacco smoke, and other carcinogens.
+Because railroad employees have historically encountered asbestos, secondhand tobacco smoke, diesel exhaust, silica, and other carcinogens throughout their careers.
+As a result, long-term exposure has placed many workers in harm’s way.

-Throat cancer is a broad term that may refer to several different types of cancer.
-There are two main types of throat cancer: pharyngeal cancer and laryngeal cancer.
+Throat cancer is a broad term that describes several different cancers that develop in the throat.
+Generally, doctors divide throat cancers into two main categories: pharyngeal cancer and laryngeal cancer.

-Pharyngeal cancers are cancers which originate in the pharynx.
-The pharynx is the part of your throat that goes from your nose to the top of your esophagus.
+Pharyngeal cancers begin in the pahrynx- the part of your throat that extends from your nose to the top of your esophagus.
 Subtypes of pharyngeal cancer include:

 - oropharyngeal cancer,